akwohlgenant/andywohlg/content/post/2021-06-14-test-python-markdown/index.markdown

 ---
-title: "K-Means Clustering of Well Log Data"
+title: K-Means Clustering of Well Log Data with Python
+author: Andy Wohlgenant
-date: 2020-07-08
+date: '2020-07-08'
-tags: [k-means, clustering, unsupervised learning, well log, geophysical, python]
-header:
- image: "/images/zbynek-burival-GrmwVnVSSdU-unsplash.jpg"
+slug: python-well-log-clustering
+categories: []
+tags: []
+subtitle: ''
-excerpt: "Can the k-means clustering algorithm be used on oil-field well log data?"
+summary: 'This notebook illustrates and application of the k-means clustering algorithm in Python.'
-mathjax: "true"
+authors: []
+lastmod: '2020-07-08T15:25:41-07:00'
+featured: no
+image:
+  caption: ''
+  focal_point: ''
+  preview_only: no
+projects: []
 ---

 ### Table of Contents